 Moreover, the identification of attractive investment opportunities is difficult and involves a high degree of uncertainty.
-We may incur significant expenses in connection with identifying investment opportunities and investigating other potential investments that are ultimately not consummated, including expenses relating to due diligence, transportation, legal expenses and the fees of other third party advisors.
+We may incur significant expenses in connection with identifying investment opportunities and investigating other potential investments that are ultimately not consummated, including expenses relating to due diligence, transportation, legal expenses and the fees of other third-party service providers.

 With respect to the investments we make, we will not seek to compete based primarily on the interest rates we will offer, and we believe that some of our competitors may make loans with interest rates that will be lower than the rates we offer.
 In the secondary market for acquiring existing loans, we expect to compete generally on the basis of pricing terms.
 With respect to all investments, we may lose some investment opportunities if we do not match our competitors' pricing, terms and structure.
-However, if we match our competitors' pricing, terms and structure, we may experience decreased net interest income, lower yields and increased risk of credit loss.
-We may also compete for investment opportunities with Bain Capital Credit Funds and Related Funds.
+However, if we match our competitors' pricing, terms and structure.
+However, if we may also compete for investment opportunities with Bain Capital Credit Funds and Related Funds.
 See "- Our executive officers and directors, our Advisor, Bain Capital Credit and their affiliates, officers, directors and employees may face certain conflicts of interest."